Simulations of the dynamics of magnetised jets and cosmic rays in galaxy clusters: Parameter study

 \subsection{Shocks and Mach numbers}

-Most observed Mach numbers of jets that reside in CC clusters are observed to be at the order of $\mathcal{M}\sim 1$ \citep{McNamara2007}.
-Using a shock finder in {\sc arepo} \citep{Schaal2015}, we detect and characterise the bow shock that is driven into the ICM by the propagating jet.
+Most observed Mach numbers of expanding lobes that reside in CC clusters are observed to be at the order of $\mathcal{M}\sim 1$ \citep{McNamara2007}.
+Using a shock finder in {\sc arepo} \citep{Schaal2015}, we detect and characterise the bow shock that is driven into the ICM by the propagating lobes.
 In Fig.~\ref{fig:matrix_machnumbers}, we show projections of the Mach numbers of this bow shock, weighted with the energy dissipation rate at two different times, at 5 Myr and 20 Myr.